Himanshu-Goyal25/New_Lithic_App/DOCS.md

   `_pill_timer` (1 s) for LiDAR/IMU LIVE/DEAD pills
 - The console widget (rich-text QTextEdit, monospaced)

+Watchdog-only drivers (entries in `cfg.DRIVERS` with an empty topics dict, i.e. `rosbag`) are skipped in all three visual loops — the device pill grid, the status-card sensor rows, and the per-bag console block.
+They aren't sensors; the QA watchdog still monitors them and raises the alert overlay if they die.

 Lifecycle methods:

 - `begin(metadata)` — resets UI, called when the user clicks "Start Scan" on Scan Setup.
 - `_start_scan()` — pauses DeviceMonitor → resets bag tracking →
-  subscribes view topics (no-op here) → `ros.launch(...)` → starts
+  subscribes view topics (no-op here) → `ros.launch(...)` (async —
-  inotify watch + elapsed timer + pill timer + QA worker → shows the startup-guidance overlay.
+  returns immediately, roscore + roslaunch start on a worker thread) → starts inotify watch + elapsed timer + pill timer + QA worker → shows the startup-guidance overlay → arms the 60-s no-bag tripwire (`_check_first_bag_appeared`, generation-guarded).
 - `_stop_scan(after=...)` — sets stopping flag, freezes the recording
-  UI immediately (stops `_elapsed_timer`, kills the pulsing dot, resets pills), spawns a daemon thread for `ros.stop()`, shows the `_StoppingOverlay`, schedules a 30 s deadline.
+  UI immediately (stops `_elapsed_timer`, kills the pulsing dot, resets pills), spawns a daemon thread for `ros.stop()`, shows the `_StoppingOverlay`, schedules a 30 s deadline (generation-guarded, so a deadline armed by a previous Stop can never fire against a later one).
 - `_finish_stop()` — queued-connected to `_ros_stop_done`.
 Hides
   stopping overlay, sets buttons back, resumes DeviceMonitor, writes scan_info.json, fires the after-stop callback.
+- `_check_first_bag_appeared(gen)` — one-shot 60 s after Start: if the
+  scan folder still has zero `.bag` / `.bag.active` files, the recorder is alive but not writing (wrong data_path, read-only disk, silent rosbag failure) — auto-terminates with a clear reason.
 - `_auto_terminate(reason)` — used by QA and bag-corruption checks.
   Stops the scan + shows `_AlertOverlay` with the reason.